chippyash/go-cache-manager/README.md

 that config for fast access.
 But in the event of cache failure, it looks back to the S3 bucket as its source of truth.

 ![docs/nested-cache.puml](docs/nested-cache.png)

+The underlying client for this adapter is the [AWS Go SDK V2 S3 Client]("github.com/aws/aws-sdk-go-v2/service/s3").
+You are encouraged to RTFM on S3.
+Most problems using this adapter will be because you did not RTFM!

+Authentication for the client uses the environment method based on environment variables etc.  See [AWS Config](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/config) for additional information.
+If you need support for other methods, please consider a Pull Request.

 ### Namespaces
 Each adapter allows you to declare a namespace.
 This is simply prefixed to any key value that you use.
 Thus, you can create multiple